UoY-RoboStar/robochart-ann-components/README.md

 The `Validation` directory contains a Java implementation of our CSP semantics, written using the JCSP library.
 The directory `JCSP_JML_Previous_Version` contains an old version of our JCSP implementation with Java Modelling Language (JML) annotations.

-The `Semantics` directory contains our denotational semantic rules in Circus.
+The `Semantics` directory contains our semantic models.
+- A directory `Circus` contains a description of our Circus semantics.
+- A directory `CSP` contains our in-development CSP semantics, our inactivation semantics.